 - How much you’re spending on each marketing channel.

-- Projected total revenue from your customers.
+- Projected total sales from your customers/clients.

 - Average spend per customer.

-- How many people you have in each stage of your marketing funnel.
+- How many people that you have in each stage of your marketing funnel.
 A great platform will even recommend the next actions to take.

 Facebook is a good example.